jack-y/seneca-triggers-now-on-GitLab/README.md

 ## Description

 This module is a plugin for the [Seneca][] framework.
-It provides *before* and *after* triggers management for any command.
+It provides *before* and *after* triggers management for any action.

 ## Why this plugin?

 Thanks to the [Seneca][] framework, which already provides a full **action pattern override** technique: [priors][].
 [Seneca][] plugins are fundamentally just a list of action [patterns][], and [patterns][] are *extensibles*.
 Then, your application can override [patterns][] with its own functionalities.

 This plugin makes things easier.
 You simply declare the triggers objects.
-Each trigger is intended to fire a command *before* and/or *after* the prior command.
-Then, you implement these *before/after* commands with their pattern in the target microservices.
+Each trigger is intended to fire an action *before* and/or *after* the prior action.
+Then, you implement these *before/after* actions with their pattern in the target microservices.
 Done!

 ## Benefits